Moving to or considering living in Germany? Working in Germany?

 Comment 1:

-The Germans are a low context society.
-Meaning, they are explicit and direct in their communication as well as with how they offer direct negative feed back.
+The Germans are a low-context society.
+Meaning, they are explicit and direct in their communication as well as with how they offer direct negative feedback.
 It is not intended to be offensive but rather a simple sign of honesty, transparency and respect.
-So whilst Americans may also have a low context society the way provide negative feed is very contrasting to Germany, that is to say they provide 3 positives before offering the negative feedback.
+So, whilst Americans may also have a low context society, the way they provide negative feedback is very contrasting to Germany; that is to say, they provide three positives before offering negative feedback.

-Ok, yes this can at times feel like you back in grade school, only now the teacher reprimands you because the tyres on your car are ever so slightly too close to the parking divide line!
+Ok, yes, this can, at times, feel like you are back in grade school, only now the teacher reprimands you because the tyres on your car are ever so slightly too close to the parking divide line!
 However, I have found the perfect diffusion is to say “I’m sorry?” in English with a slight look of confusion (this may also be helped by the fact that I’m blonde 😜)

-Worth mentioning too are cyclists, and in fact whose to say which are even German as they wave their arms furiously at you with their headphones in!
-All I know, is that they tend to be a fairly angry bunch.
+Worth mentioning, too, are cyclists, and in fact, who is to say which are even German as they wave their arms furiously at you with their headphones in!
+All I know is that they tend to be a fairly angry bunch.
 I think I may fear them more than the Politzei!
 Dear heaven, I thought exercise released endorphins and that endorphins are supposed to make you happy!

 Comment 2:

-From school age German culture builds/acquires their knowledge from a deductive reasoning point of view (along with the France, Russia, Spain and Italy).
-Meaning, first you understand the framework second you apply it to practicalities.
+From school age, German culture builds/acquires their knowledge from a deductive reasoning point of view (along with France, Russia, Spain and Italy).
+Meaning that first, you understand the framework, and second, you apply it to practicalities.
 For instance, if you present to a German audience it is important to provide the framework and reference point from which you work.
-If you fail to provide this information you can expect to be questioned intensely in this regard as your audience tries to attain this information.
+If you fail to provide this information, you can expect to be questioned intensely in this regard as your audience tries to attain this information.
 Of course, this may come across as arrogant, undermining and very direct to many.
-So, to clarify, theory and background first, practical application second.
+So, to clarify, theory and background are first, and practical application second.

 Comment 3:

-- Coconut, people are more closed to new people that they meet.
+• Coconut, people are more closed to new people that they meet.
 Rarely smile at strangers, don’t ask casual acquaintances personal questions or offer personal information.
 The relationship takes longer to ‘crack’.
-Like a coconut, hard exterior and difficult to crack but the inside has no hard centre.
+Like a coconut, it has a hard exterior and is difficult to crack, but the inside has no hard centre.

-- Peach, tend to be ‘soft’ with those that they have just met.
-However, the pip is where the peach protects his real self.
-Like a peach there is the ‘hard pip’ in the middle.
+• Peach tend to be ‘soft’ with those that they have just met.
+However, the pip is where the peach protects its real self.
+Like a peach, there is the ‘hard pip’ in the middle.

 German Culture is defined as being a coconut culture.

-In the book it mentions a Russian saying: ‘if we pass a stranger on the street who is smiling, we know with certainty that person is crazy…or else American.’
+In the book, it mentions a Russian saying: ‘If we pass a stranger on the street who is smiling, we know with certainty that person is crazy…or else American.’
 Russia is another coconut culture.
-It’s worth point out, that in all my encounters on public transport where I was lost and could’ve speak the language (still can’t 😬) it was American’s who came to my rescue!
+It’s worth pointing out that in all my encounters on public transport where I was lost and couldn’t speak the language (still can’t 😬), it was Americans who came to my rescue!

-This too, I have found to be not be the case in my experience!
-Starting TFE the number of incredible German women (and men) who have been not only encouraging and so willing to help (using their “terrible English”) has been extraordinary!
+This, too, I have found not to be the case in my experience!
+Starting TFE the number of incredible German women (and men) who have been not only encouraging but so willing to help (using their “terrible English”) has been extraordinary!

 TOOLS FOR MANAGERS

-On Meyers website there are some great tools (for a small fee) to culturally map you and your team.
-This can help provide valuable insights into how you and perhaps more importantly how each of your team work.
+On Meyers’s website, there are some great tools (for a small fee) to culturally map you and your team.
+This can help provide valuable insights into how you and, perhaps more importantly, how each of your team works.

 Finally, while the world might feel a smaller place, let’s not forget that it’s not so small that we don’t still have our differences!
 These differences/nuances are what keep us travelling, keep us curious and most importantly keep us ‘unique’.
 Embrace the differences and enjoy working/living in Germany!